-Lear Corporation is a global leader in automotive seating and Cidori was delighted to be selected to work in partnership to deliver apprenticeship levy funded training across Lear’s UK operations.
+Lear Corporation is a global leader in automotive seating and Cidori, in partnership with Kendal College & Barnet and Southgate College, continues to manage & deliver apprenticeship levy funded training across Lear’s UK operations.
 From the outset, Lear were clear about their aims – re-invigoration of their operational teams to engage with and improve company metrics and overall business performance.

 Lear’s Senior Management Team has invested in a rolling organisational development programme centred at their Coventry HQ.
 This programme is a central pillar of their strategy and focuses on building a culture of empowerment, engagement and trust in line with their core vision of ‘quality first time’.

-The collaboration involved Lear and Cidori jointly scoping and then rolling out a levy compliant, Business Improvement Techniques (BIT) training programme tailored to Lear’s values and designed to address their specific objectives:
+The collaboration involved Lear, Cidori & their college partners jointly scoping and then rolling out a levy compliant, business improvement techniques training programme tailored to Lear’s values and designed to address their specific objectives:

 - Improve ‘Right First Time’ (RFT) performance